leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/bones/properties/relations.rst

   nothing happens, because Blender remains in move operation, which of course has no effect on a connected bone.

 So, when posing a chain of bones, you should always edit its elements from the root bone to the tip bone.
-This process is known as *forward kinematics* (FK).
+This process is known as :term:`Forward Kinematics` (FK).
-We will see in a :ref:`later page <bone-constraints-inverse-kinematics>` that Blender features another pose method, called *inverse kinematics* (IK), which allows you to pose a whole chain just by moving its tip.
+We will see in a :ref:`later page <bone-constraints-inverse-kinematics>` that Blender features another pose method, called :term:`Inverse Kinematics` (IK), which allows you to pose a whole chain just by moving its tip.

 .. note::